 Daily Extension Blocks

 A 40 minute "Extension Block" has been established for each classroom at each grade level.
 During this 40 minute block, students receive intervention to assist with either re-teaching a concept that they need additional support with or enriching in an area that they have already displayed mastery.

 Capturing Kids Hearts

-All teaching staff at Appleview have been trained in Capturing Kids Hearts (CKH), a protocol for both classroom management and overall school environment.
+Teaching staff at Appleview have been trained in Capturing Kids Hearts (CKH), a protocol for both classroom management and overall school environment.
 CKH focuses on establishing Social Contracts (an agreement of behaviors for how students/adults will treat each other and work together) and assisting students with the ultimate goal being self management.

-School-yard Habitat and Landscaping Project
+School-Yard Habitat and Landscaping Project